New study seeks safer insulin dosing for ramadan fasters with diabetes

 Summary

-This study tests two methods to adjust basal insulin for people with type 2 diabetes who fast during Ramadan.
+This study tests two methods for adjusting basal insulin in people with type 2 diabetes who fast during Ramadan.
 One method follows standard guidelines, while the other uses a personalized carbohydrate fasting test.
-The goal is to find which approach better controls blood sugar, reduces complications like hypoglycemia, and improves quality of life.
-The study involves 60 adults aged 18-70 on insulin therapy.
+The goal is to see which approach better controls blood sugar and reduces risks like hypoglycemia.
+About 60 adults aged 18–70 on insulin will participate.

 Disclaimer Read more